Any Vision uses Google’s state-of-the art Gemini and Cloud Vision AI to describe, tag, and classify your photos:

 Google Cloud Vision Pricing (as of February 2022)

 Google charges your billing account monthly for each photo you analyze.
+But Google offers $300 free credit for new billing accounts (good for tens of thousands of photos), and the first 1000 photos analyzed each month are free.
 There are no upfront charges, and you can disable your account at any time.

 Each of the seven features (Labels, Landmarks, Logos, Faces, Safety, Text, and Dominant Color) costs $1.50 / 1000 photos, except for Safety, which is free if you also select Labels.
 For example, selecting Labels and Landmarks costs $3.00 / 1000 photos, and selecting all seven features costs $9.00 / 1000 photos.